joka42/docker-cron/README.md

  * Environment variables cannot be specified in the crontab file
  * Crontab syntax errors are not tested extensively
  * Time is inefficiently checked every 60 s
-    * Might lead to skipped minutes if the program is started close to a minute switch
+    * Might lead to skipped minutes if the program is started really close to a minute switch
     * Process wakes up every minute unnecessarily
     * Feel free to contribute an improvement with dynamic sleep cycles 🙂